 One point will be deducted for every 10 meters a participants GPX track is inside an off-limits section of the race if it produced a safety concern or added an advantage to the team.
 An example of a safety concern is riding a bike down an off limits road.
 An example of an advantage would be cutting through an off limits neighborhood instead of going around.

 Sharing your results is optional, but isn’t it fun to see how you stack up?
 Your time might even become the time to beat!
-If you choose to be ranked, we will add your results to the corresponding VAC webpage at the same time that we send you your results.
-Since thisABILITY Adventures VACs are training opportunities for Adventure Racing, we've chosen to use the same categories in a typical AR, albeit a bit overkill.
+If you choose to be ranked, we will add your results to the results webpage.

-When you register for a VAC, you will need to specify whether you’d like your results to be included in the and whether you are choosing to do the race with or without the aid of a GPS device for navigation.
+When you register for a VAC, you will need to specify whether you’d like your results to be included and whether you are choosing to do the race with or without the aid of a GPS device for navigation.
 No need for confusion here.
-Everyone will need to track their activity with a GPS enabled device, but for those who also want to use GPS to help them navigate, choose that option upon registration.
+Everyone will need to track their activity with a GPS enabled device, but for those who also want to use GPS to help them navigate, let us know that you used it for navigational purposes when you submit your results.
 There will be separate divisions for both.

 Coming soon!
 We are in the process of working with The Opportunity Center to design some sweet swag that will be available directly from them as an optional add on to our offerings.
 Stay tuned!
 In order to keep the cost of our challenges low, swag will not be included in the cost of the challenge.
 The Opportunity Center offers great prices and unique, quality items while also providing training and employment aimed at enabling individuals with disabilities.